cncf/wg-serverless/workflow/spec/spec.md

 ### Workflow Error Handling

 Any state can encounter runtime errors.
-Errors can arise from state failures such as exeptions thrown during function execution, network errors, or errors in the workflow definition (incorrect paths for example).
+Errors can arise from state failures such as exceptions thrown during function execution, network errors, or errors in the workflow definition (incorrect paths for example).
 If a runtime error is not explicitly handled within the state definition, the default course of action should be to halt workflow execution.